 Before starting the assessments, we have informed all camps about ideas and initiatives.
 Then, we schedule inspection trips where we spent up to a full day in the camp: we meet the camp owner/manager, the mahouts, the vets, and of course the elephants.
 We collect as much information as possible, take pictures, talk to staff and observe the animals in order to get the best picture possible.
 Back in the office, we evaluate all the information and write an extensive report on what we found out.
 We train EXO staff and guides and only recommend camps, which reach our own standard.

 Did you know?

-EXO Travel is also part of the Travelife/Tour Operator/PATA working group focusing on the development of a common standard for elephant camps and promoting responsible elephant camp management.
+EXO Travel is part of a multi-sectorial working group focusing on the development of a common standard for elephant camps and promoting responsible elephant camp management.
 With about 4000 elephants in captivity in just Thailand, it becomes extremely important to encourage camp operators to adapt their business procedures, while at the same time educating visitors and tourists.